Standard English, Using a Dictionary, Using a Thesaurus

 We all use slang when we speak.
 Slang is a general term for non-standard uses of language in a particular social group.
 Closely related is the use of regionalisms which are non-standard uses particular to a region of the country.
 For example, y’all (you all) is a regionalism used in the South as a plural form of the word you while yous (often used with yous guys) is used in New York City boroughs when talking to more than one person.

 Another consideration in evaluating “good” writing is the context.
 Specific professions, for example, use jargon which is specialized language in a field.
 It’s not unusual for there to be a particular system of abbreviating such as in the medical profession.
-Interestingly, some words we commonly use such as consideration or gross has other meanings in specialized fields.
+Interestingly, some words we commonly use such as consideration or gross have other meanings in specialized fields.
 Consideration means money or some other payment in the law profession.
 The word gross is used to mean large in the medical and other professions.

 The point is that we use informal language in different contexts and for different audiences.
 When we speak to a five-year-old child, we use language differently than with our friends.